By-elections to the 41st Canadian Parliament: Provencher

+By-election due to the resignation of Vic Toews.

+Source(s) "November 25, 2013 By-elections".
+Elections Canada.
+November 26, 2013.
+Retrieved December 14, 2013.
+"November 25, 2013 By-election – Financial Reports".
+Retrieved October 29, 2014.

 Toronto Centre

 On June 19, 2013, former interim Liberal Party leader Bob Rae announced he would resign his Toronto Centre seat to become a First Nations negotiator in Ontario.
 His resignation became effective July 31, 2013.
 The Chief Electoral Officer received official notification of the vacancy on August 6, 2013.
 On October 20, 2013, the by-election date of November 25, 2013 was announced.

 Journalist, author and pundit Chrystia Freeland was nominated as the Liberal candidate defeating Todd Ross, a former senior adviser to former Ontario health minister George Smitherman and Diana Burke, former chief information security officer at Royal Bank Financial Group.
 On July 29, former MPP for the provincial electoral district of the same name and 2010 mayoral candidate George Smitherman announced he will not seek the Liberal nomination.

 Columnist and author Linda McQuaig, is the New Democratic Party's candidate having defeated former CBC producer and MuchMusic host Jennifer Hollett, and transgender rights and social housing activist Susan Gapka for the nomination.

 Lawyer Geoff Pollock was acclaimed as the Conservative Party of Canada's nominee, as no one else ran for the nomination, and former Toronto Star journalist John Deverell was named the Green Party's nominee.

 The Pirate Party candidate was party leader Travis McCrea; however, on October 13, McCrea pulled out of the race and resigned from his position as party leader, citing a need to address his depression.